Real Books for 4th Grade Boys

 Diary of a Wimpy Kid

 Years ago my oldest son started reading these books and we really weren’t that thrilled.
 We just didn’t know anything about the books.
-My son challenged us to read the first book and we realized that they really are quite well written and a great book series for this pretween audience.
-We have kept up with the series and always make sure we order the newest release as soon as it is announced.
+My son challenged us to read the first book and we realized that they really are quite well written and a great book series for this pre tween audience.

 Author: Jeff Kinney